The name of the Institute shall be the Institute of Food Technologists (“INSTITUTE”).

 (a) Premier Member

 Any person who is active in the science of food and who evidences interest in supporting the objectives of the INSTITUTE shall be eligible to become a Premier Member.

 (b) Networking & Engagement Member

 Any person who is active in the science of food and who evidences interest in supporting the objectives of the INSTITUTE shall be eligible to become a Networking & Engagement Member and access limited privileges.

 (c) International Joint

 From time to time, INSTITUTE may partner with other organizations to offer a joint membership for that organization’s members These International Joint Members will receive the benefits in conjunction with the Networking & Engagement Member category.

 Any Premier or Networking & Engagement member who has retired from professional life in a remunerative capacity and has been a member of the INSTITUTE for at least twenty (20) years shall be eligible for Emeritus membership.
 Individuals with Emeritus status shall retain all rights and privileges previously held, except the right to vote and to serve as an officer or director.
 Their annual dues shall be determined by the Board of Directors.

 (e) Student Member

-Section 3.1 Membership Categories (e) Student Member Any graduate student or person matriculated in an educational institution as a full time student pursuing a degree [or someone who desires to be a full time student but cannot due to extraordinary circumstances and does not otherwise qualify as a premier member (temporary change to expire December 31,2021)] (Associate or higher) in the field of food science and technology or in one or more of the sciences or branches of engineering concerned with advancing food science and technology shall be eligible for membership as a Student Member.
+Section 3.1 Membership Categories (e) Student Member Any graduate student or person matriculated in an educational institution as a full-time student pursuing a degree (Associate or higher) and is not eligible in any other category of membership shall be eligible for membership as a Student Member.
 All Student Members shall be members of the IFT Student Association.